Kareus: Joint Reduction of Dynamic and Static Energy in Large Model Training: Evaluation

 \begin{denseitemize} \item \textbf{Max-throughput comparison.} When iteration time constraints (e.g., deadlines, stragglers) are not present, the training pipeline operates in maximum-throughput mode.
 For methods that produce a time--energy frontier, this means operating at the leftmost (lowest time) point.
 We set Megatron-LM as the baseline, and report iteration time and energy reduction (\%) of M+P, N+P, and Kareus.

-\item \textbf{Frontier improvement.} Simply comparing the leftmost point does not fully capture the benefits of a superior time--energy frontier.
-We set M+P as the baseline, and define two metrics that compare frontier improvements for N+P and Kareus: (1) \emph{Iso-time energy reduction} (\%), energy reduction with iteration time deadline set as M+P's minimum iteration time; and (2) \emph{Iso-energy time reduction} (\%), time reduction with iteration energy budget set as M+P's minimum iteration energy.
+\item \textbf{Frontier improvement.} We set M+P as the baseline, and define two metrics that quantify frontier improvements for N+P and Kareus (Figure~\ref{fig:eval-frontier-example}): (1) \emph{Iso-time energy reduction} (\%): energy reduction with iteration time deadline set as M+P's minimum iteration time; and (2) \emph{Iso-energy time reduction} (\%): time reduction with iteration energy budget set as M+P's minimum iteration energy.

 \end{denseitemize}